Us music producers tend to argue about a lot of things.

 Are you chasing a career in music?
 Or is it a mere hobby?

 For this tip, it doesn’t matter.
-Because the truth is that if you want to get the most out of it, then setting aside time is important.
+Because the truth is that if you want to get the most out of it, then setting aside some time is important.

-Working in 5 minute gaps throughout the day isn’t highly enjoyable and doesn’t really help you get into that state of flow that we all know about.
+Working in 5-minute gaps throughout the day isn’t highly enjoyable and doesn’t really help you get into that state of flow that we all know about.
 It rarely produces tangible results, and we usually end up more frustrated than happy.

 Using a calendar application, or a real one (do people still use real calendars?) set aside a block of time for production and commit to it.
 I’d recommend at least 60 minutes worth of distraction-free time.

 This doesn’t apply to everyone.
 I know some people who actually feel more creative when in a messy workspace, and if that’s you – then awesome.

 But the truth is, most of us prefer a clean workspace.
 So make sure your studio is clean (or at least organised)!
 It’s easy for us to look around after designing that synth patch and realizing that there are 6 coffee mugs on your desk.
 That’s where the endless pit of procrastination starts.